next-hack/MG24_Doom_BLE/README.md

 **Warning!** After you import the project on Simplicity Studio, you must "force project generation", so that the Gecko SDK files are copied on it.
 This is to comply with Silabs' licensing system.
 See "Building, developing, etc." below.

+**12/03/2024 Update!
+Now peak 35 fps can be achieved also on 320 x 240 resolution thanks to partial screen refresh!**

 **Features**

 - Supports 320x200 and 320x240 resolution (the resolution can be changed at compile time)